mattlawer/BButton/README.md

 [Twitter Bootstrap](http://getbootstrap.com) buttons for iOS.

-`BButton` is a subclass of `UIButton` that is styled like the Twitter Bootstrap buttons, drawn entirely with `CoreGraphics`.
+`BButton` is a subclass of `UIButton` that is styled like the Twitter Bootstrap buttons, and is drawn entirely with `CoreGraphics`.

 ![BButton Screenshot 1][img1] &nbsp;&nbsp;&nbsp;&nbsp; ![BButton Screenshot 2][img2]